 This recipe calls for self-rising flour, which tends to give baked goods a light texture.
 If you don't have this on hand, no worries!
 You can use all purpose flour.
 For every cup of all-purpose flour, add 1 1/2 teaspoons baking powder and 1/4 teaspoon fine salt and blend thoroughly.

 You can use fresh fruit or frozen blueberries.
 Either way, this blueberry loaf cake will taste great, but frozen berries may “bleed” into the cake batter.

-Makes 8-12 servings cut as slices; 48 servings when divided into bars.
+Makes 8-12 servings cut as slices; 48 servings when divided into smaller "finger" servings.